andriihorlov/ChessTask/Documentation/DevelopmentLog.md

 |Thursday |inal code review.
 Made minor changes.
 Merged everything into the main branch.
 Prepared this document.|0.5 hour|

 ## Architecture Diagram
 Please find below the architecture diagram
 ![Architecture diagram](Diagram.png)

+## Notes
+1. Implementing the state machine is symbolic, as I chose not to spend too much time on it.
+2. Tests also weren't added at this stage to save time.
+If this is critical, let me know, and I will add them.